circleci/circleci-docs/jekyll/_cci2/artifacts.md

 ## Artifacts Overview

-Artifacts persist data after a {% comment %} TODO: Job {% endcomment %}Workflow is completed and may be used for longer-term storage of the outputs of your build process.
-For example, a Java project that produces a `.jar` file.
-When the Java build/test process passes, the output of the process (the `.jar` file) can be stored as an artifact.
-The `.jar` file is available to download from the CircleCI artifacts system long after the workflow that created it has finished.
+Artifacts persist data after a job is completed and may be used for longer-term storage of the outputs of your build process.

+For example, when a Java build/test process finishes, the output of the process is saved as a `.jar` file.
+CircleCI can store this file as an artifact, keeping it available long after the process has finished.

 ![artifacts data flow]( {{ site.baseurl }}/assets/img/docs/Diagram-v3-Artifact.png)

 Another example of an Artifact is a project that is packaged as an Android app where the `.apk` file is uploaded to Google Play.

-If your {% comment %} TODO: Job {% endcomment %}build produces persistent artifacts such as screenshots, coverage reports, core files, or deployment tarballs, CircleCI can automatically save and link them for you.
+If a job produces persistent artifacts such as screenshots, coverage reports, core files, or deployment tarballs, CircleCI can automatically save and link them for you.

 ![artifacts tab screeshot]( {{ site.baseurl }}/assets/img/docs/artifacts.png)

-Find links to the artifacts at the top of the {% comment %} TODO: Job {% endcomment %}Build page.
+Find links to the artifacts at the top of the **Job page**.
 Artifacts are stored on Amazon S3.
 There is a 3GB `curl` file size limit.
 Artifacts are designed